Africa

 51.90

-The government led by President Ismaïl Omar Guelleh, who was reelected for a fifth term in 2021, deploys a draconian arsenal that includes judicial harassment, illegal searches, arrests and physical violence in order to impose a reign of terror on the media.
+The government led by President Ismaïl Omar Guelleh, who was reelected for a fifth term in 2021, deploys a draconian arsenal that includes judicial harassment, illegal searches, attacks and arrests, causing real terror to reign over the media.

 Media landscape

-Djibouti’s media landscape is completely locked down and is almost exclusively limited to state-owned media, such as the newspaper La Nation, the Djiboutian news agency and the radio and TV broadcaster RTD.
-No independent media outlet is based in Djibouti.
-La Voix de Djibouti (LVD), which is run by exiles in Paris, is the only radio station offering independent news coverage.
-Its broadcasts are routinely jammed and its website is blocked by the authorities.
-It also produces the free French-language weekly LVD.
-The government deliberately slows down the Internet to restrict access to social media, which are some of the few places where freedom of speech and access to information prevail.
+Djibouti’s media landscape is completely locked down and is almost exclusively limited to state-owned media, such as the newspaper La Nation, the Djiboutian news agency ADI and the radio and TV broadcaster RTD.
+No independent media outlet is based in the country.
+Like La Voix de Djibouti (LVD), a free weekly published in French, radio LVD operates in exile from Paris, but its airwaves are routinely jammed and its website blocked by the authorities.
+The government deliberately slows down the Internet to restrict access to social media, which are among the few places for free expression and access to information.

 Political context

-The freedom to inform is non-existent in Djibouti.
-The government exercises total control over the state-owned media and regulatory authorities.
-The 1992 constitution, the first since independence, proclaimed political pluralism but, in practice, there is a one-party system and only one way of thinking is tolerated.
-Critical public debate is impossible and no media outlet would be allowed to channel it.
+The Djiboutian regime exercises total control over freedom of information.
+State owned media and regulatory authorities are under the command of the government.
+The 1992 Constitution, the first since independence, proclaimed political pluralism but, in practice, the one-party system and single-mindedness prevail.
+Critical public debate is impossible and no media outlet would be authorised to disseminate it.

 Legal framework

-The commission responsible for examining licence requests for proposed broadcast media outlets has never been set up, although a provision for its creation was included in the 30-year-old Freedom of Communication Law.
-This law is itself a major obstacle to press freedom because it also provides for jail terms for media offences and imposes age and nationality restrictions on those allowed to create a media outlet.
+The commission responsible for examining requests for approval of broadcast media outlets has never been set up, even though it has been planned, for 30 years, by a provision in the law on freedom of communication.
+This law is itself a major obstacle to press freedom because it also provides for jail terms for media offences and imposes age and nationality restrictions to launch a media outlet.

 Economic context

-Djibouti is a small country in the Horn of Africa with just 1 million inhabitants and a tiny advertising market.
-In an interview in 2020, President Guelleh tried to use this to justify the lack of independent media but, in reality, their absence is more the result of political decisions than economic circumstances.
-The state media, the only ones in existence, are financed by the government.
-The accreditation system for international correspondents and the few Somali media is not transparent and is often based on blackmail.
+During an interview in 2020, the president cited the small advertising market in Djibouti, a small country in the Horn of Africa with just 1 million inhabitants, to justify the absence of independent media.
+In reality, their absence is more political than economic.
+The state media are financed by the government.
+The accreditation system for international correspondents and the few Somali media outlets is not transparent and is often based on blackmail.

 Sociocultural context

 Journalists must be mindful of ethnic and clan-based sensitivities in Djibouti to avoid exposing themselves to additional pressure.
-Religion, the status of women and subjects relating to sexual orientation are particularly taboo in this Muslim country and are subject to censorship and self-censorship.
+In this Muslim country, religion, the status of women and subjects relating to sexual orientation are particularly taboo and are subject to censorship and self-censorship.

 Safety

-Journalists who try to do independent reporting live in constant fear of being spied on, threatened, attacked, and sometimes detained.
-Two journalists reporting for the Paris-based exile media LVD were detained in late 2022 and early 2023, confirming the trend in recent years for journalists to be arrested arbitrarily, often to deter them from continuing their reporting.
+Journalists who try to report independently live in a climate of permanent insecurity, as they are put under surveillance, attacked, threatened, and sometimes detained.
+Two journalists reporting for the Paris-based exile media LVD were detained in late 2022 and early 2023, confirming the trend in recent years of arbitrary arrests of journalists, often to dissuade them from continuing their reporting.